Eazhaiyin Sirippil: Release and reception

 Eazhaiyin Sirippil released on 4 February 2000.
-The film was later dubbed and released in Telugu as Muddula Premikudu, financed by G, Aruna Kumari.
-The film was remade in Telugu as Navvuthu Bathakalira.

-The Hindu wrote, "If director Subaash's aim was to project Prabhu Deva as a versatile actor, he has succeeded... to a certain extent".
+The film was later dubbed and released in Telugu as Muddula Premikudu, financed by G. Aruna Kumari.
+Malathi Rangarajan of The Hindu wrote, "If director Subaash's aim was to project Prabhu Deva as a versatile actor, he has succeeded... to a certain extent".
 Tamil Star wrote, "Sudha Lakshmi Films 'Ezhayin Sirippil' gives a long overdue boost to Prabhudeva's morale as an actor.
 There is nothing flashy, no glittering costumes, no special effects and no dollops of violence.
 But lots of humour though some of it to please the front benchers.
 Prabhudeva's role is a departure from his usual ones and his comedy credentials in this film are quite impressive".
-Chennai Online wrote "The narration has a steady tempo and certain freshness in some of the scenes.
+Malini Mannath of Chennai Online wrote "The narration has a steady tempo and certain freshness in some of the scenes.
 But then the director attempts to give some twists and turns to the story and soon loses his grip on the script".

 Soon after the release of the film, Prabhu Deva and Roja worked on another film title Kalavum Katru Mara directed by Mohanji.
 Despite completing shoot, the film did not have a theatrical release.